Underground Singapore

 Image adapted from: Berry

-For Muslims working or hanging out in the CBD and Orchard area, you can find a list of prayer rooms in town here.
+For Muslims working or hanging out in the CBD and Orchard area, you may find our list of prayer rooms in town useful.

-4. Tiong Bahru’s Air Raid Shelter and other underground bunkers
+5. Tiong Bahru’s Air Raid Shelter & other underground bunkers

 World War 2 might be decades behind us, but evidence of our forefathers’ efforts to survive remains.
 There are pockets of hidden underground bunkers such as the Tiong Bahru’s Air Raid Shelter dotted around Singapore, most of which are as old as they look.